WHAT HAPPENS AT A MEET?

 THE SOCIAL SCENE AT MEETS

 The track community is small, and friendships develop between athletes from different clubs.
-The athletes have a great time meeting up at different events, and these early friendships extend into later years, when athletes join forces on common teams to represent Edmonton and Alberta.
+The athletes have a great time meeting up at different events, and these early friendships extend into later years, when athletes join forces on common teams to represent Alberta.

 YOUR ATHLETE'S EVENTS

 Coaches will pre-register athletes for their events.
 U-12 and U-14 schedules are set up as a "Multi-Events," meaning that they will be doing sprint and longer distance runs, jumping and throwing events.
 All the track meets for younger athletes support the "Long Term Athletic Development" (LTAD) model.
 This approach is meant to develop the whole body, and give exposure to several events.
 Your athlete may be fantastic at high jump or long jump, for example, but will never know unless they try!

 WHEN YOU ARRIVE